Yashoda (film): Plot

 Madhubala tries to escape in a helicopter, but Yashoda manages to stop her.
 Madhubala reveals that she was also pregnant, but sacrificed her fetus by aborting it to improve and develop her beauty and research.
 The women get enraged upon learning about Madhubala's true face and her activities, and push her off the cliff, killing her.
-Gautham tries to escape, but gets caught by Vasudeva and his team.
+Gautham tries to escape but gets caught by Vasudeva and his team.
 Yashoda finds Brinda, who is in labor pain.
 The women assist Yashoda in delivering Brinda's child.
-Afterwards, Giridhar's involvement too in the scandal is exposed, and he is arrested.
+Afterward, Giridhar's involvement too in the scandal is exposed, and he is arrested.